mooreryan/TenderIsTheByte/collections/_posts/2019-12-15-beginning-bioinformatics-command-line-terminal.md

 categories: blog
 image: "/assets/img/posts/command_line_terminal/find-cli-672-med.jpg"
 twitter_share: https://ctt.ac/3xrBO
+last_updated: 2024-02-04
 ---

-Earlier today, I was working on a blog post about how to install command line programs for bioinfomatics beginners.
-As I was going through it, I realized that there is a lot of background information you need to know just to install a typical bioinformatics program!
-Here are some examples:   What's the command line?
-What's a terminal?
-How to I change directories?
-What is an archive file?
-What does the `.tar.gz` thing at the end of the filename mean and how do I open this kind of file?
-What do all these installation instructions keep telling me to type `make`?
-Anyway, you get the point!
-That's a lot of prerequisite knowledge just to get started with *installing* bioinformatics software.

-But what if you're a beginner?
-I would guess that if you're a true beginner to bioinformatics, you probably don't know the answer to most those questions.
-And that's okay!
-Everyone is a beginner at some point.
-You just need things explained at a basic level and lots of practice!
+Installing and running typical bioinformatics programs requires a lot of background knowledge.
+For beginners, terms like "command line," "terminal," "changing directories," and "archive file" might be unfamiliar.
+Even instructions to type `make` can be confusing.
+There is a lot of prerequisite knowledge needed to get started with installing and using bioinformatics software.

-Let's start by talking about terminals and the command line.
+So, let's start with the basics: terminals and the the command line.

 ## Graphical vs. command line interfaces